Pietro De Giorgio: Crotone

 In July 2010 De Giorgio was signed by fellow second division club Crotone on a reported Bosman transfer.
 He made his 100th Serie B appearance on 28 March 2013.

 Coaching career

 After short stints as a non-playing staff member of Luparense and Lamezia Terme, De Giorgio was appointed assistant coach of Serie C club Potenza in June 2022, being successively promoted to interim coach following the dismissal of Alberto Colombo on 10 October 2023; after guiding the team for a single league game, a 2–3 home loss to Turris, he was appointed as technical collaborator to new head coach Franco Lerda.
 He returned to serve as interim head coach on 7 December 2023 following the dismissal of Lerda, guiding Potenza to a 0–0 draw against Foggia.
 After guiding Potenza for a few more matches, he left his post on 28 December to make room for new manager Marco Marchionni and his coaching staff.
 On 13 April 2024, he was reinstated as head coach for the remainder of the season following Marchionni's dismissal.

+On 3 July 2026, De Giorgio was hired by Juve Stabia in Serie B for two seasons.